There’s nothing like an African river cruise on the “Zambezi Queen”! Wake up to grunting hippos and watch elephants at dusk while sipping champagne.

 Want to see elephants galore and an awe-inspiring abundance of wildlife?
 Go on safari in Chobe National Park, Botswana – the “Land of the Giants.”

-Hundreds of hungry raptors swoop in daily for the vulture feeding at Victoria Falls (the “Vulture Culture” experience at Zimbabwe’s Victoria Falls Safari Lodge).
+Hundreds of hungry raptors swoop in daily for the vulture feeding at Victoria Falls Safari Lodge.
+The “Vulture Culture” experience is both fun and educational!

 Chinzombo had us at the private pool.
 And we loved the eco-friendly air-conditioner above our bed.
 Killer leopard sightings at this luxury safari camp were a bonus.